The Bankrate promise

-Does refinancing affect property taxes?
+How does refinancing a mortgage affect property taxes?

-“Homeowners need to consider whether the new loan will require them to impound their property taxes, meaning pay them every month with the loan payment or whether they will pay them twice a year outside of the loan,” Greene-Lewis says.
+“Homeowners need to consider whether the new loan will require them to impound their property taxes — meaning pay them every month with the loan payment — or whether they will pay them twice a year outside of the loan,” Greene-Lewis says.
 “This is a consideration as it may depend on your finances and your stream of income.
 Some people prefer to pay their property taxes twice a year instead of having that bump out of their pocket every month.”

 If you’re going with a new lender, though, that lender might have different escrow requirements altogether, and you might need to fund the escrow account in advance of the old lender refunding the balance.
 Some lenders don’t give borrowers the option to self-pay property taxes, either.

-Factors that impact property taxes
+Factors that affect property taxes

 The most important factor is your home’s assessed value, which is not the same as the fair market value or appraised value.
 For one, assessors have their own methodology that differs from that of appraisers, and while your home will be appraised in the process of refinancing, the results of the appraisal are shared with your mortgage lender, not the local tax authority.

-Paying property taxes and other costs when refinancing
+Paying property taxes when refinancing

 Refinancing will feel fairly similar to when you closed your first mortgage, and you might need to consider how to budget for property taxes and homeowners insurance in your closing costs this time around, too.